A day of events with writers from across the Arab world

 Building on Shubbak's 2017 inaugural queer panel, Bold Voices brings together a new range of artists at the cutting edge of LGBT+ creative expression.
 Three artists from this exciting and defiant scene present their approach ranging from comics to storytelling and activism.

-From Beirut comes poet, playwright and actress Dima Mikhayel Matta, the founder of Beirut’s storytelling platform Cliffhangers.
-British-Iraqi nonbinary writer, drag performer and filmmaker Amrou Al-Kadhi releases their memoir Unicorn in October 2019.
+From Beirut comes poet, playwright and actress Dima Mikhayel Matta, the founder of Beirut's storytelling platform Cliffhangers.
+Syrian Swedish novelist Khaled Alesmael's Selamlik, a homoerotic depiction of Syria, has sold over 2,000 copies in Sweden.
 Joseph Kai, whose comics centre around the unspoken, marginalization and gender, is editor at the Lebanese collective Samandal.

 Spotlight: New Syrian Fiction

 Damascus-born Dima Wannous is a writer and cultural journalist.
 She has written for multiple Arab and international newspapers, managed the cultural section of the online magazine Modon, and hosted a cultural TV show from 2008-18.
 Her second novel, The Frightened Ones, focuses on the notion of fear and how central it is to dictatorship.
 Shortlisted for the International Prize for Arabic Fiction in 2018, the novel is about to be published in Elisabeth Jaquette's English translation.
 Dima Wannous reads from and discusses her novel and practice.

 Chaired by Bidisha